Stack (abstract data type): Security

 Some computing environments use stacks in ways that may make them vulnerable to security breaches and attacks.
-Programmers working in such environments must take special care to avoid the pitfalls of these implementations.
+Programmers working in such environments must take special care to avoid such pitfalls in these implementations.

-For example, some programming languages use a common stack to store both data local to a called procedure and the linking information that allows the procedure to return to its caller.
+As an example, some programming languages use a common stack to store both data local to a called procedure and the linking information that allows the procedure to return to its caller.
 This means that the program moves data into and out of the same stack that contains critical return addresses for the procedure calls.
 If data is moved to the wrong location on the stack, or an oversized data item is moved to a stack location that is not large enough to contain it, return information for procedure calls may be corrupted, causing the program to fail.

 Malicious parties may attempt a stack smashing attack that takes advantage of this type of implementation by providing oversized data input to a program that does not check the length of input.
-Such a program may copy the data in its entirety to a location on the stack, and in so doing it may change the return addresses for procedures that have called it.
+Such a program may copy the data in its entirety to a location on the stack, and in doing so, it may change the return addresses for procedures that have called it.
 An attacker can experiment to find a specific type of data that can be provided to such a program such that the return address of the current procedure is reset to point to an area within the stack itself (and within the data provided by the attacker), which in turn contains instructions that carry out unauthorized operations.

 This type of attack is a variation on the buffer overflow attack and is an extremely frequent source of security breaches in software, mainly because some of the most popular compilers use a shared stack for both data and procedure calls, and do not verify the length of data items.
 Frequently, programmers do not write code to verify the size of data items, either, and when an oversized or undersized data item is copied to the stack, a security breach may occur.